 The Institute for Prostate Cancer Research, a collaboration between UW Medicine and Fred Hutchinson Cancer Research Center, two of SCCA’s founding organizations, has analyzed 86 different genes and determined which genes were turned on in low-grade (less aggressive) prostate cancer cells and which were turned on in high-grade (more aggressive) cells.
 This is the first systematic attempt to distinguish these molecular features so doctors can more objectively predict how an individual’s prostate cancer will behave—and, thus, they can better select appropriate therapies.

 Treating Localized Prostate Cancer

 For nearly 80 percent of men with prostate cancer, the disease is diagnosed early, in the local or regional stages.
 Doctors expect the majority of them will be cured.
-Active surveillance, watchful waiting, radiation therapy, and surgery (prostatectomy) are the most common treatments for these men.
+Active surveillance, watchful waiting, radiation therapy, including proton therapy, and surgery (prostatectomy) are the most common treatments for these men.

 Treating High-Risk or Recurrent Prostate Cancer